Elizabeth Bishop: Influences

+Another figure Bishop often mentioned as integral to her ideals of mystery and accuracy was French poet and art critic, Charles Baudelaire.
+In fact, Samuel Ashley Brown "...noted that Bishop kept a photograph of Baudelaire near her writing desk."
+In terms of writing, Baudelaire provided Elizabeth Bishop the concept of urban experiences within life; "its assaults on the senses, its confusion of the real and unreal."

+In 1924, Bishop encountered English poet Gerard Manley Hopkins upon reading his work in Harriet Monroe’s Anthology of Modern Poets.
+This interest would continue throughout her college years at Vassar College leading up to her original essay, "Notes on Timing in the Poetry of Gerard Manley Hopkins," which appeared in the Vassar Review in February 1934.

+While Hopkins’ striking metaphors and clear descriptions of nature appealed to her, it was “...his ‘timing’ and his auditory invention that had the most lasting influence on Bishop's work.”
+For example, her appreciation for Hopkins’ love of alliteration and hyphenation can be seen in Song for the Rainy Season.
+Through her works, such as her final poem titled Sonnet, it is believed that a tribute to Hopkins himself is made, and with it “...the memory of his dynamic intensity” remains.

 Travels

 Bishop had an independent income from early adulthood, as a result of an inheritance from her deceased father, that did not run out until near the end of her life.
 This income allowed her to travel widely, though cheaply, without worrying about employment, and to live in many cities and countries, which are described in her poems.
-She wrote frequently about her love of travel in poems like "Questions of Travel" and "Over 2000 Illustrations and a Complete Concordance".
+She wrote frequently about her love of travel in poems like "Questions of Travel" and "Over 2000 Illustrations and a Complete Concordance."
 She lived in France for several years in the mid-1930s with a friend from Vassar, Louise Crane, who was a paper-manufacturing heiress.